verhas/repl/README.md

 * `stateReporter()` can specify a `Consumer<CommandEnvironment>` that is supposed to print a message to the console about the state of the application.
 This is a method that has exactly the same interface as any other command method, except this is not configured as a command, but rather invoked after every and each command execution.
+* `allowExit()` may define a `Function<CommandEnvironment,Boolean>` that will be invoked by the REPL application when the user executes the `exit` command.
+* `startup()` can be used to define a startup file.
+This file will be read by the REPL application if it exists and the lines will be executed by the application like if they were typed into the command input.
+This functionality is handy to let the user of the REPL application to have his/her own startup file defining aliases or doing some application specific state initialization.
 * `debug()` switches on debug mode.
 In this mode when an exception happens in some of the commands the full exception with the stacktrace is printed on the console.
 * `run()` starts the console.
 This method returns only when the user exists the application.